mikeevmm/wellbeing/README.md

     "notification": {
         "title": "Posture Check"
     },
-    "description": "Reminder to stretch at given interval."
+    "description": "Reminder to check your posture."
 }
 ```